FlameWizard94/Master-Duel-Deck-to-CSV/README.md

 ![deck_example](deck_example.png)

-1. Run the Python script "md_to_csv .py"
+1. Run the Python script "md_to_csv.py"

 ### With Decorate YDK
 1. You will be asked to Update the database (Unless a file **"cardinfo.json"** is in the same location as the script).<br>